 The Museum & Learning Center at the New York Fed offers guided tours to school groups and the general public.
 Through a crafted storytelling experience, visitors learn about the roles and responsibilities of the Federal Reserve System.

 As Creative Director, I managed the $1 million capital project to modernize the 21,500+ square foot space for 100,000+ visitors.
-In this role, I oversaw every aspect of experiential design from conception to launch to operations.
+In this role, I oversaw every aspect of project managment from conception to launch to operations.
 The project scope included a modular floor plan, 30+ new exhibits (content/design/fabrication), integrated AV system, updated digital ticketing platform, story driven tour script, event programming, and a high-touch engagement model to deepen partnerships with target audiences.

 - Transform a 15th century fortress into friendly space

 - Engage a range of diverse audiences (100,000+ visitors)